sigscale/ocs/README.md

 ### [DIAMETER](https://tools.ietf.org/html/rfc6733)
 SigScale OCS acts as either or both 3GPP AAA Server and 3GPP OCS.
-The DIAMETER Ro/Gy interface (3GPP 32.299) supports Session Charging with Unit Reservation (SCUR).
-Supports voice and/or data service charging.
+The DIAMETER Ro/Gy interface (3GPP 32.299) supports Session Charging with Unit Reservation (SCUR) and Event Charging with Unit Reservation (ECUR) in PS and IMS domains.

 ### [RADIUS](https://tools.ietf.org/html/rfc2865)
 The OCS acts as an authentication, authorization and accounting (AAA) server